olwmc/van/README.md

 Variables and functions are stored in the *context*, from which I set and get all dynamic information.

-There are three different datatypes in Van (numbers, strings, lists, and nil), but they are all contained under the dynamic type `value`, which allows for easy casting and interop between types.
+There are four different datatypes in Van (numbers, strings, lists, and nil) (nil cannot be used by the user), but they are all contained under the dynamic type `Value`, which allows for easy casting and interop between types.

 The parser constructs the AST nodes but also reports syntactical errors when present.